vivihuang/rasa-x-demo/data/nlu.md

 - How were you set up?
 - By what method were you fashioned?

-## intent:ask_howdoing
-- Ahoy matey how are you?
-- are you alright
-- are you having a good day
-- Are you ok?
-- are you okay
-- Do you feel good?
-- how are things going
-- how are things with you?
-- How are things?
-- how are you
-- how are you doing
-- how are you doing this morning
-- how are you feeling
-- how are you today
-- How are you?
-- how do you do?
-- how have you been
-- how is it going
-- how is your day
-- how is your day going
-- how is your evening
-- How was your day?
-- How's it going
-- How's it hanging?
-- how's life
-- how's life been treating you?
-- How's life treating you friend?
-- how's your day going
-- How've you been?
-- I'm fine and you
-- is everything all right
-- Is everything ok?
-- is everything okay
-- what about your day
-- What's going on?
-- what's good
-- What's new?
-- What's up man
-- What's up
-- how are you?
-- Do you have a great day?
-- how are you doing today my sweet friend
-- how are you doing?
-- how are u
-- How are you?

 ## intent:ask_howold
 - whats your age?
 - how old?